Particular/docs.particular.net/Content/NServiceBus/relational-persistence-using-nhibernate---nservicebus-4.x.md

 Subscriptions, Sagas, Timeouts and Gateway persistance
 ------------------------------------------------------

-<p> To use Subscriptions, Sagas, Timeouts and Gateway persistance using NHibernate, use this configuration:
+To use Subscriptions, Sagas, Timeouts and Gateway persistance using NHibernate, use this configuration: